umbraco/Umbraco.Packages/creating-a-package-from-scratch/index.md

 This will create a new package called `PackageWorkshop`, and add a custom Dashboard.
 By default you will also get a Github Action added that we will return to later.

-Afer running you will have a folder called `PackageWorkshop`, inside that you will have your site and solution files.
+After running you will have a folder called `PackageWorkshop`, inside that you will have your site and solution files.
 So try to open it in Visual Studio or Rider by opening the `PackageWorkshop.sln` file.

-Run the site from VS/Rider and go through the installer - you can install with or without starter kit, not that important.
+Start the site from VS/Rider (CTRL + F5) and go through the installer - you can install with or without starter kit, not that important.

 Once the site is running we are ready to look into creating a package!

-### App_Plugins extensions

-One of the most common types of packages are based on App_Plugins extensions, these extensions are ways to implement custom made versions of backoffice elements.
-For example dashboards, property editors, content apps, sections, trees, healthcheks, etc.

-Other than these backoffice extensions you can also include any c# code you wish in a packages, or any other type of file.
-But first let's look at some of the common backoffice extensions!

-#### Dashboard
+### Dashboard

 You may have noticed earlier when you created the package site that you added a `-d` option, that has already set up a starting point for creating a dashboard for you.
-If you look in the PackageWorkshop class library:
+If you look in the PackageWorkshop class library you'll find these files:

 ![PackageWorkshop class library][class-library]